hehenischal/gameoflife/README.md

 ## Description

 Conway's Game of Life is a cellular automaton devised by mathematician John Conway in 1970.
 It's a zero-player game that simulates the evolution of cells on a grid based on simple rules.
 This repository contains an interactive web application that visually demonstrates the Game of Life using JavaScript and HTML Canvas.
+IT WAS COMPLETELY MADE BY GPT.
+ALL I DID WAS ENGINEER THE PROMPT AND REARRANGE 20% OF THE CODE.

 ## Features